 Sextuple Quadraphonic Spatial Director

-Six-input Quadraphonic Mixer and Joystick Controller - Two space Buchla compatible module
+Six-input Quadraphonic Mixer and Joystick Controller

 The SQSD combines six joysticks capable of generating control voltage with a six-input equal-power panning mixer, allowing for intuitive and fun direction of spatial sound in both stereo and quadraphonic speaker configurations.
 It's the ultimate hands-on mixer for electronic musicians looking to take their performances to the next level.